jtfalkenstein/PharmacyLocator/README.txt

 -- Technologies used: --
 *SqLite for database.
 I chose this as it's easily distributable and the size of the dataset was very small.
-It is access
+It is accessed using php's PDO library.

 *PHP-DI for dependency injection.
 It is installed via Composer.
 I chose this because I wanted to decouple the application in the areas where it counted, specifically